 almost always — mandatory comprehensive insurance for the entire loan term.

-Leasing is often chosen by entrepreneurs, taxi drivers, and those who are used to updating their cars every 2–3 years.
-In this case, you do not buy the car but take it on long-term rental with the option to purchase at the end of the term.
+Leasing is often chosen by entrepreneurs, taxi drivers, and those who prefer to update their cars every 2–3 years.
+In this case, you do not buy the car, but take it on a long-term lease with the option to purchase at the end of the term.

 How leasing works: